kaddu341/dotless/README.md

 ## Specifications
 Technical specifications will be refined as we move on with the project In Shaa Allah, but for now:
-- App Dev & UI: Android Studio w/ Kotlin/Java
+- App Dev & UI: Android Studio w/ Kotlin & Java
-- ML model: Python, using TensorFlow and Keras
+- ML model: ~~Python, using TensorFlow and Keras~~  For the alpha release, the app uses a statistical n-gram model trained on an Arabic corpus

 ## Milestones
 1. **Idea:** Through “Design Thinking”, produce a mockup and validate the concept.